camunda/camunda-docs-manual/content/reference/dmn11/decision-table/rule.md

 </inputEntry>
 ```

-## Empty Input Entries
+## Empty Input Entry

 In case an input is irrelevant for a rule, this rule contains an empty input entry which is always satisfied.

 If FEEL is used as expression language then an empty input entry is represented by a `-`.
 Otherwise, the expression is empty.